TRRXITTE/traaittPlatform/README.md

 # traaittPlatform [ETRX]

-traaittPlatform is a fast, easy to use and private decentralized cryptocurrency combined with a powerful ecosystem and an eco-friendly mining algorithm.
+traaittPlatform is a easy to use and private decentralized cryptocurrency combined with a powerful ecosystem and an eco-friendly mining algorithm.

 TRRXITTE Int., incorporate:
 https://TRRXITTE.com